dboddie-canonical-work/disgorged-docs/cross-compile-an-autotools-project.rst

 Cross-compile an autotools project
 ==================================

-Projects built using the `autotools plugin </t/8616>`__ can be cross-compiled, allowing software to be developed on one architecture and built for a number of target architectures.
+Projects built using the :ref:`autotools plugin <the-autotools-plugin>` can be cross-compiled, allowing software to be developed on one architecture and built for a number of target architectures.

 This guide shows how to cross-compile a snap built on the ``core22`` base with the autotools plugin.
 The example project used in this guide can be found in `this repository <https://github.com/snapcraft-docs/autotools-cross-comple-example>`__.